Frostbite (game engine): Frostbite Labs

 In May 2016, EA announced it had formed Frostbite Labs, a dedicated research division focusing on the development of the Frostbite engine as well as its use in future technological innovations such as VR experiences, neural networks and machine learning.
 Frostbite Labs is composed of a team of 30 to 40 developers operating in two offices, one in Stockholm, Sweden and the other in Vancouver, Canada.

+Modding

+The Frosty Toolsuite is a set of community-developed tools designed to modify the files of games running on the Frostbite engine.
+In 2019, another tool, titled Frostbite Modding Tool, began development.
+Star Wars Battlefront II, FIFA/EA FC, Mass Effect, Dragon Age, Dead Space, and the Need for Speed titles all have healthy modding communities that use these tools to create mods.

+In December 2025, Kyber, a community-made custom server software for the Frostbite title Star Wars Battlefront II, was released, becoming open source the following month.

 Criticism

 Frostbite is notorious for having well-publicized difficulties, including its complexity.
 This led to numerous reports of development issues surrounding Frostbite titles; a majority of these issues came with the engine's usage at BioWare, which has criticized the engine for its aforementioned complexity, which made adapting common elements found in role-playing games to the engine rather difficult.
 Much of these criticisms stemmed from Electronic Arts pushing for the usage of Frostbite in as many titles as possible when developers were already familiarised with a certain game engine, like the Eclipse Engine (for Dragon Age); however, in 2023, Electronic Arts announced that developers were now able to develop games on any game engine.
 BioWare used an improved version of Frostbite for Dragon Age: The Veilguard in 2024.